 Subnet mask: This should always be set to 255.255.255.0

 Default Gateway: You need to set the Default Gateway to the same as the IP address, except the last number will always be 1.
-In the image above the IP address ends with the 100.
-The default gate way is the exact same address, but instead of 100 ends with 1.
+In the image above, the IP address ends with 100.
+The default gateway is the same address, but instead of 100 ends with 1.
 This will be the same for your IP address as well.
 It will have the same first 3 numbers as your IP but will end with 1 instead.

-Once you are here you would just need to move over to the DNS tab then
+Once you are here, you would need to move over to the DNS tab then.

 Hostwinds DNS Servers are one of your best options.
-You would want to use the DNS Servers that correspond to the location of your Server due to proximity.
+You would want to use the DNS Servers that correspond to your server's location due to proximity.
 If your server is located in Seattle, you would want to use the Seattle DNS servers.

 Preferred DNS server: 188.8.131.52

 Preferred DNS server: 220.127.116.11